 It’s All About an Open Platform

 Vendors are opening up their platforms to allow customers to build and customize apps.
 In 2016, Box opened their platform for developers to build custom apps using the content available within their platform.
 Workday began with a focus on providing pre-packaged applications for HR, finance, and manufacturing.
 In an attempt to reach a wider audience, Workday recently opened up its platform to allow their developers to build custom apps.
 Other cloud computing vendors are following suit, providing a platform for developers to build and customize apps.

-With a growth plan to move from $8.4 billion to $20 billion in revenue, Salesforce needs to grow at a faster pace in the larger market segments and capture revenue from non-CRM avenues.
+Salesforce released their 2021 Annual Report which reveals that it topped $20 billion in revenue.
+Further, it has raised first quarter FY22 revenue guidance to $5.85 billion, up approximately 21% Year Over Year.
+With a growth plan to move to $25 billion in revenue, Salesforce needs to grow at a faster pace in the larger market segments and capture revenue from non-CRM avenues.
 The total addressable market for the platform is much larger than the market size for CRM.
 To achieve their goal, it is imperative for Salesforce to attack this platform segment and grow the business in this area.